 This study will return to the original sample of these children (now adults) in order to assess their attachment status.
 Researchers will test whether:

-b) this continuity will explain some of the long-term adverse impact of maternal postnatal depression on the social and emotional outcomes of young adults.
+- This continuity will explain some of the long-term adverse impact of maternal postnatal depression on the social and emotional outcomes of young adults.